rjrivers/moin/README.md

 Please cite this compendium as:

-> Knitter, Daniel (2017). *MoIn -- Modeling Spatial Interactions*.
+> Knitter, Daniel (2017). *moin -- Modeling Spatial Interactions*.
 Accessed 04 Aug 2017.
 Online at <https://doi.org/xxx/xxx>

 ### Installation

-You can install MoIn from github with:
+You can install moin from github with:

 ``` r
 if(!require('devtools')) install.packages('devtools')